- Salt Guide

-Our Pure Foundations series of salts showcase the flavorful rainbow that varieties of sea salts can create.
 The vibrant pink of our Bolivian Rose.
 The soft coral of our Red Alaea.
 The mysterious grey of Sel Gris.
 The distinctive ebony of our Hawaiian Black Lava.
 These salts truly are a celebration of salt in its purest and most fundamental form.

 Our unrefined sea salts are like sophisticated wine varietals—but unlike a good wine that can only be enjoyed in a wine glass, Beyond the Shaker has freed these salts so they may be enjoyed and used for many purposes—whether it be on your dinner plate, in your soup bowl, or even on the rim of your favorite cocktail!